DECADE FIVE: 1983-1993

 (Folger Buick, Bilo)—I’m the office celebrity.

-Now and then, and with increasing frequency,
+Now and then, and with increasing frequency, for fun (or token pay)

 By the time I volunteer for layoff, I’m nearly always